 \section{Conclusion}

-This paper proposes a novel and simple two-step prediction-time method (\emph{Split} and \emph{Expand}) for weakly supervised cell instance segmentation.
-We train our model to also output CC predictions but no further explicit training is needed.
-We test the method on MoNuSeg and TNBC datasets, observing both quantitative and qualitative improvements.
-Addition of the FRW loss is also shown to be effective in CC detection.
+This paper proposes a novel two-step inference-time method (\emph{Split} and \emph{Expand}) for weakly supervised cell instance segmentation that is \textit{training-free} and can be \textit{easily applied} to many existing baseline segmentation models.
+A novel FRW loss based on explanation methods is also proposed to help improve cell-center predictions.
+We test the method on MoNuSeg and TNBC datasets, observing significant object-level improvements.